Kiran7007/Interview-Preparation/docs/kotlin.md

 > `ensureActive()` does not keep a cancelled coroutine running.
 It
 > detects cancellation and throws `CancellationException`.

+Interview Answer:
+> - ensureActive checks whether the coroutine has been cancelled.

 ---

 ## What is the difference between `ensureActive()` and `isActive`?